What is TWRP Recovery ?

 Android devices have a menu we call “Recovery”.
-Recovery menus that come in Stock (original) software are often restricted.
-It only gives us some options, such as resetting the device and uploading official updates to the device.
 TWRP is an advanced Touch Recovery menu that gives us many options.
-It allows you to do many things, such as installing different ROMs on your device, making a backup of your device, and restoring those backups.
+It allows you to do many things, such as flashing different ROMs on your device, making a backup of your device, and restoring those backups.
+Stock Recovery menus often have a restricted features.
+It only gives us some options, such as resetting and updating to the device.

 1. Boot screens / screens that may appear when TWRP is first opened